kasularoja/fullstack-project-roja-k/README.md

 # Discount Deals - Full Stack Web Application

-A full-stack web application that allows users to browse, search, and save the best discount deals across categories.
-Admins can manage deals, and users can mark favorites — all built with a modern tech stack.
+Discount Deals is a full-stack web application that allows users to browse, post, and save promotional deals across various categories.
+The app features a role-based system (Admin, User, Guest) that enables tailored experiences—Admins can create and manage deals, while Users and Guests can search and view current promotions.
+Expired deals are automatically hidden from regular users, ensuring a clean and relevant browsing experience.
+The application aims to help users find the best deals efficiently while providing admins with tools to highlight featured promotions.
 # Features

  User Roles